HaydnSeek/ripple/README.md

 - 🚀 **Blazing Fast**: Leverages the global DNS network, one of the fastest and most resilient distributed systems in the world.
 - 0️⃣ **Zero Infrastructure**: No servers to manage, no databases to scale.
 Your DNS provider does all the work.
 - 🔒 **Secure by Default**: Flag configurations are encrypted using AES-256, so your upcoming features and internal settings remain private.
-- 🌐 **Globally Distributed**: inherently global, providing low-latency responses to users anywhere.
+- 🌐 **Globally Distributed**: Inherently global, providing low-latency responses to users anywhere.
+- ✔️ **Simple & Efficient**: Manage all your flags in one JSON file.
+Fetch them all with a single DNS query.

 ***

 ### How It Works

-Ripple turns your public DNS records into a secure messaging channel for your application's configuration.
+Ripple turns a single DNS record into a secure, global source of truth for your application's configuration.
-1. A feature flag configuration (e.g., `new-header=on`) is **encrypted** using a shared secret key.
+1. Your entire feature flag configuration is stored in a **single JSON file**.
+2. This JSON file is **encrypted** into a single string using a shared secret key.
-2. The resulting ciphertext is published as a **TXT record** in your DNS.
-Observers can only see the encrypted value.
+3. The resulting ciphertext is published to a single **TXT record** (e.g. `ripple.flags.yourdomain.com`)
-3. Your server fetches the encrypted record and **decrypts** it using the same shared secret.
+4. Your server fetches this one record, decrypts it, and caches the resulting configuration object.
-4. Your application can then securely read the flag status.
+5. All subsequent flag checks are near-instant, reading from the in-memory cache.

 This is especially powerful in server-side implementations like **Next.js Server Components**, where the check happens on the server with no impact on your client-side bundle size.